Guide to choose the best marketing dashboard template

 The major point is that you must determine the marketing KPI’s that you want to measure before developing and utilizing a marketing dashboard.

 Once you have been able to determine the data you wish to measure, finding the right dashboard template that can help you measure your data in one place will be a lot easier.
+Check out Whatagraph's template library and pick the one that fits your needs the best.

 2. Ensure You Are Collecting the Right Data